Things to Do in Washington DC in May (2021)

 May is a lovely month weather-wise so spending some time outside after the sun goes down is a treat!

 Some of our top ten items are great for evenings like watching a baseball game or enjoying the DC Funk Parade.

 Here are a few more night time activities for the month of May.
 For more nighttime activities, visit our Things to do at Night in DC post.

-Our 8 pm Memorials and Moonlight tour let you explore the National Mall after the sun sets.
+Our evening Memorials and Moonlight tour let you explore the National Mall after the sun sets.
 With the memorials lit at night, there is an extra level of beauty and at some of the veteran’s memorials, an added sense of reverence.

 You’ll also often get the memorials to yourself as crowds are less.